 U.S. Army Medical Command Clinical Optometrist in Fort Carson, Colorado

-Perform comprehensive and limited visual and ocular examination of all types of patients, to include but not limited to: pediatric, adult, geriatric, contact lens, and patients who work in eye-hazardous occupations.
+Perform comprehensive visual and ocular examinations on all types of patients, including refractive surgery, pediatric, adult, and geriatric, learning disability, low vision, contact lens, and patients who work in eye hazardous occupations

-Diagnose and treat any visual anomaly and pathologic conditions of the ocular adnexa.
+Diagnose and treat any visual eye anomaly and pathologic conditions of the ocular adnexa and the eye.

 Research, analyze and develop methods to establish criteria and protocols to improve refractive surgery outcomes